Clarkbaum/AngularPracticeOld/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Important steps I did to create this

+1. create new angular 2+ app  using webstorm.

+2. ng new [app name] would prob also work

+3. ng generate module app-routing --flat --module=app (--flat puts the file in src/app instead of its own folder.
+--module=app tells the CLI to register it in the imports array of the AppModule.)

+4.